-You may not, however, have heard of Tailwind Tribes or you may not really get how they work and how they can actually help your blog traffic.
+You may not, however, have heard of Tailwind Communities (formerly known as Tailwind Tribes) or you may not really get how they work and how they can actually help your blog traffic.

 When I first started my blog back in early 2017, I signed up with Tailwind right away.
 I didn’t get started with Tailwind Tribes for a few weeks as it took me a while to understand them.

 Once I finally got round to testing out some tribes and playing around with different strategies, I realized what I had been missing and I saw how powerful they can be.